arnesh-kumar/hello-world/README.md

 # hello-world
-My repository for learning GitHub
+My repository for learning GitHub - updated this line

-This is the first change I am making to this file.
+Deleted one line above and creating this new line.